YaoGroup/DIFFICE_jax/model/README.md

 ## Code description
 ### `initialization.py`

-Intializing the weights and biases for all the neural networks required for the problem.
-We use Xavier initialization scheme, so that the weight between each two layers follows the truncated normal distribution with zero mean and variance equal to $2/(n_{l-1}+n_{l})$, where $n_{l}$ and $n_{l+1}$ indicates the number of units in the previous and next layers.
+Involving python functions to intialize weights and biases for all neural networks required for the problem.
+The code use Xavier initialization scheme, so that the weights between each two layers are generated following a truncated normal distribution with zero mean and the variance equal to $2/(n_{l-1}+n_{l})$, where $n_{l}$ and $n_{l+1}$ indicates the number of units in the previous and next layers.
 The biases are initialized with all zero.

 ### `networks.py`

-Generating the neural network model for each physical variables involved in the problem.
+Involving python functions to generate the neural network model for each physical variable involved in the problem.
 For regular PINN training, two networks are created.
-One network has three outputs for two velocity components and thickness.
+One network has three outputs, representing two velocity components and thickness.
 The other network has either one output for isotropic viscosity, or two outputs for two anisotropic viscosity components.
 In comparison, **XPINNs** generate two networks for each of the sub-region.
+Each network are fully-connected multiple-layer preceptrons (MLP) using tanh activation function as default.

+### `loss.py`

+Generate the total loss function for PINN training on assimilating remote-sensing data of ice shelves and inferring their effective viscosity.